 Stephanie Mc Donald, Una Ryan and Joan O'Flaherty

 won the federation round of the Table Quiz.

-They too will enjoy an overnight with dinner in An Grianan on Saturday 7th April.
+They too enjoyed an overnight with dinner in An Grianan at the national finals.

 Our 63rd Wicklow ICA Drama Festival was a big success

 with great houses each night in Glenealy Village Hall

 and a wealth of drama on stage from 9 groups over the three nights.

 Thank you to everyone who supported the festival.

 The festival ran very smoothly thanks to all those who helped in so many ways.